UGA Extension Office

 The Master Gardener Training Course prepares selected MGEV Trainees for their volunteer role.
 Trainees complete a minimum 50 hours of horticultural training consisting of lectures and hands-on activities.
 Participants also receive a copy of the 8th Edition Georgia Master Gardener Handbook.

 To pass the course and continue in the program, Trainees must receive a course average of 70% or higher.
 Attendance, participation, quizzes, and tests contribute to the course average.
-Beginning in 2023, quizzes and tests for the course will be conducted using the online classroom software eLearning Commons (eLC).
+Quizzes and tests for the course are conducted using the online classroom software eLearning Commons (eLC).

 Step 3: Volunteer Service